Hiswe/hiswe.github.io/source/_drafts/06-html-basic-part-3.md

 - how to choose semantic HTML elements to fill our needs from a [documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
 - how to make links to other webpages: `<a href="">`
-- some vitals information for the web-page to display in a good way with `<html lang="en">` & `<meta charset="utf-8" />`
+- some vitals information for the web-page to display properly with `<html lang="en">` & `<meta charset="utf-8" />`
-- What is a comment in a dev perspective
+- what is a comment in a dev perspective

-*Getting better at writing HTML is almost knowing which HTML element should be used & with which attribute.*
+*Getting better at writing HTML is only knowing which HTML element should be used & with which attribute.*

 And this is all for the basic of HTML.
 Next we will see how to make our story nicer with [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)